 Applying for a Rainwater Grant

 Applications are typically due in mid-October.
-Director Poole will send an email with specific instructions at the beginning of each fall semester.
+Specific instructions will be sent at the beginning of each fall semester.

 Note that even though the Rainwater Fund supports these grants, the content of your project does not necessarily have to deal with music of the Americas.
 Innovation is the point.
 Both undergraduate and graduate students are encouraged to apply!